naomorii/SAOLauncher/README.md

             [...]
         }

-Each button has 3 icons to be set :
+Each button has 2 icons to be set :
 - one base icon in self.ICON_MAP
-- one hover icon in self.ICON_HOVER_MAP (visible when the mouse passes over the button)
-- one active icon in self.ICON_ACTIVE_MAP (visible when you click the button) The label has to be exactly the same as in the architecture.
+- one active icon in self.ICON_ACTIVE_MAP (visible when the mouse passes over the button or when you click it) The label has to be exactly the same as in the architecture.